cipher982/Autonomous-Vehicle-Path-Planning/README.md

 #### Splines, or how to smooth out discrete trajectory points
  ![By Garry R. Osgood (Own work) CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)](https://github.com/cipher982/Autonomous-Vehicle-Path-Planning/blob/master/media/wiki_spline.png "By Garry R. Osgood (Own work) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)")

- From the image above you can see how the discrete points ('P') are smoothed out.
+ From the image above, you can see how the discrete points ('P') are smoothed out.
 This is a polynomial interpolation.
 These can be defined using an arbitrary amount of polynomials but in this case we will be using 5 *(a quintic spline)*.

-In the image below you can see a bit of the curvature that it may produce.
+In the image below, you can see a bit of the curvature that it may produce.
 As the time horizon is low and road relatively straight, there is not much curvature to be found in this particular project.

 ![Unity Spline Example](https://github.com/cipher982/Autonomous-Vehicle-Path-Planning/blob/master/media/unity_spline.png "Unity spline example")

 Without this method, the car will be attempting to change positions as fast as mechanically possible to each new subsequent desired position and heading, which being a simulation in this case, is instantaneously.
-Fortunately the code here is super simple as I just included the spline library, so I only need to write this:
+Fortunately, the code here is super simple as I just included the spline library, so I only need to write this:

 ```cpp
 // create a spline